cloudify-cosmo/docs.getcloudify.org/content/bestpractices/plugin-development.md

 # Overview

-Cloudify doesn't impose too many requirements about how plugins should be developed.
+{{< param company_name >}} doesn't impose too many requirements about how plugins should be developed.
 This, however, is a two-edged sword, because while there is a lot of flexibility on plugin development, there are certain design decisions that may make it easier to maintain and extend your plugins.

 The purpose of this document is to outline what the Customer Success team perceives as “proper” plugin development.

 # Prerequisite Skills

-* Cloudify:
+* {{< param product_name >}}:
   * Node types
   * Node templates
   * Properties